 For many dogs, after they are neutered, they appear to be okay, i.e., no major health problems, no behavioral issues.
 If they live in a happy environment with adequate attention and exercise (we will discuss the significance of these in more detail later), they may reach 7 or 8 years of age before you notice any problems.
 If that’s the case, thank your lucky stars.
 Your dog was neutered after his bony growth plates had closed.
 The bony plates generally close between 4 and 18 months of age, depending on the individual dog.
 If this is the case for your dog, he probably won’t be afflicted with the worst of the orthopedic problems we have detailed on this website.
 However, no neutered dog is immune to the hormonal chaos neuter creates – the difference is the timing.

 There are a significant number of male dogs who experience behavioral changes after neuter, and for some the changes are dramatic and immediate.
 At this point in time, most veterinarians are recommending obedience training and/or behavior modification and if these are not satisfactory, they might prescribe antidepressant medications.
 From our perspective, this approach is counterproductive or at best, merely ineffective.
 To correct a problem you must first accurately identify the underlying cause of the problem.
 The negative changes in your dog’s behavior are the product of structural and functional changes in their brain due to a lack of sex hormones.
 The preferred remedy is to balance their hormones and hopefully achieve the hormone levels of an intact dog (please see our section entitled “The Stress Response System” for a detailed explanation of this phenomenon and discussion of remedies).
 Balancing hormones offers the best opportunity to enhance physical health as well as restore the balance of neurochemicals (i.e. serotonin, norepinephrine, dopamine, etc.) in the brain.
-Balancing hormones is complicated and when behavior is still problematic after hormone balancing, we favor supplementation with SAMe (full details provided later on this page) and perhaps DHEA rather than antidepressants.
+Balancing hormones is complicated and when behavior is still problematic after hormone balancing (or if hormone balancing is not available), we favor supplementation with SAMe (full details provided later on this page) and perhaps DHEA rather than antidepressants.
 Antidepressants have significant side effects and are not designed to address excess norepinephrine and the other aforementioned neurochemical imbalances generally found in the brain of symptomatic, neutered dogs.

 If your dog does not experience orthopedic problems, the first warning signs the adrenal gland cannot compensate may be general lethargy and perhaps some confusion.55 Don’t assume it’s inevitable because he is getting older.
 Many neutered dogs as they age exhibit the behavioral characteristics of early Alzheimer’s patients which would include confusion, mood disorders, aggression, and depression (often interpreted as lethargy).
 For dogs affected in this manner, DHEA supplementation may be highly beneficial-see our Stress Response System page for a more complete explanation.
 The first step is to have your dog’s thyroid gland hormones and adrenal/sex hormones (i.e., estrogen, testosterone, progesterone and DHEA) tested for imbalance.
 If the thyroid gland hormones are low, most veterinarians should be very comfortable prescribing thyroid hormone supplements.
 However, if any of the adrenal and/or sex hormones are low, it may not be in your dog’s best interest to supplement the thyroid hormone alone.
 In case studies where adrenal/sex hormones are also abnormal, adrenal/sex hormone replacement therapy returned the thyroid levels to normal without the need for thyroid hormone replacement.105